amantoppo1739/amantoppo1739/README.md

 - ⚡ **Tech Journey:** From Laravel monoliths to modern MERN microservices.
 - ☁️ **Cloud:** Currently deep-diving into **AWS** to ensure 99.9% uptime.
 - 📍 **Status:** Based in Nagaon | Ready to relocate to **Hyderabad**.
-- 🏍️ **Lifestyle:** Singing, fast-paced rap, and the roar of a Pulsar RS200.
+- 🏍️ **Lifestyle:** Singing, guitar, and the roar of a Pulsar RS200.

 ---